 More often than not, headaches are not a high risk condition – but that doesn’t make them any less debilitating.
 Individuals who suffer from headaches often find that pain and symptoms interfere with daily activities including work, daily chores, and recreational activities.

 COMMON TYPES OF HEADACHES

 Tension headaches are described as a dull aching in the head (often near the temples, forehead, and/or base of the skull).
 They are often accompanied by muscular soreness and stiffness in the head, neck, and shoulders.
 Pain can be bilateral or on both sides of the head, and can be exacerbated by stress.
 Symptoms are believed to generate from muscular sensitivity, trigger points, and increased central sensitivity.

 Cervicogenic headaches stem specifically from neck related structures, especially the small joints along the spine called facet joints.
 These joints have specific referral patterns for pain and can present as symptoms in the back of the head and neck, behind the eyes, and in the temples.
 Pain can be one sided or on both sides, but is often accompanied by neck pain and easily triggered with certain movements or sustained postures.

 Headaches, especially migraines, are often poorly managed with a large dependency on pharmacological interventions.
-But there may be another headache and migraine treatment option!
-Physical therapy can be an effective treatment (or part of treatment) for: tension headaches, cervicogenic headaches, and migraines.
+But there may be another option to treat migraines and headaches!
+Physical therapy can be an effective treatment (or part of treatment) for tension headaches, cervicogenic headaches, and migraines.